Environment

 Development of biodegradable LIMEX

-Policies to combat marine plastic pollution vary by country and region.
-For example, China *, the world's largest consumer of plastics, is actively promoting the introduction of biodegradable plastics.
-Biodegradability refers to the property of being decomposed into water and CO 2 by the action of microorganisms.
-In 2021, TBM will establish a JV (joint venture) ``SK TBMGEOSTONE Co., Ltd.'' in cooperation with SKC, a major Korean conglomerate chemical material, to promote the development and commercialization of biodegradable LIMEX. doing.
+Policies for addressing marine plastic pollution vary by country and region.
+For example, China, the world's largest consumer of plastic, *We are actively promoting the introduction of biodegradable plastics.
+Biodegradability refers to the property of decomposing into water and CO₂ through the action of microorganisms.
+TBM, in 2021, partnered with a major Korean conglomerate...
+Established a joint venture, "SK TBMGEOSTONE Co., Ltd," in collaboration with SKC, a major chemical materials company within the SK Group.
+We are promoting the development and commercialization of biodegradable LIMEX.

 Utilizing Marine Plastics